-We not only welcome partnerships with scholars who hold an affiliation with a college, university, museum, or other relevant academic institution, but independent scholars are also invited to explore possible collaborations.
+We welcome scholars who are affiliated with an academic institution as well as independent scholars.
 We accept applications from recently graduated PhDs and those who do not (yet) have an affiliation.
 Partnering with IFR provides recent graduates with the possibility to continue field research and to gain experience in directing a field project under the mentorship of the Academic Board.
 Teaching a pedagogically sound field school, furthermore, helps in advancing your career.

 Field school directors offering their program through IFR agree to open their projects to students of all majors, from any country, ethnicity, gender, or race, 18 years and older.